Ennomos alniaria: Distribution

 Caucasus and Russia to western Europe.
 The northern limit is Fennoscandia and the southern limit is the northern Mediterranean.
+It has also been introduced into British Columbia.

 Biology

 The moths fly in one generation from July to October.
 They are attracted to light.

 The larvae feed on a number of deciduous trees including downy birch and silver birch, alder and goat willow.